sergegamb/djangotutorial/README.md

 ```
 ## development
 ### part 1
-The project has benn created and polls app started.
+The project was created and polls app started.
 First view was added and routing was set up.